Craigston Castle

 Accessibility

-• Accessible to Wheelchair Users - As a very old building we have many stairs, but the ground floor is accessible with wheelchair.
-At the ground floor you can see the sculped family crest in the hall, the cloakroom, visit the old kitchen with the dumb waiter, the corridor with the traditional old bells, a nice bedroom, that was a children playroom and the view on the charming and grand colonial room.
+• Accessible to Wheelchair Users - Accessible to Wheelchair Users only ground floor - As a very old building we have many stairs, but the ground floor is accessible with wheelchair.
+At the ground floor you can see the sculped family crest in the hall, the cloakroom, visit the old kitchen with the dumb waiter, the corridor with the traditional old bells, and the view on the charming and grand colonial room.
+According with the size of the wheelchair access to some of the rooms can't be possible as doors are all different.

 • Autism Friendly